HOPLAB-LBP/fMRI-task-template/README.md

 ````
 .
-├── sub-1
+├── sub-01
-│   ├── YYYY-MM-DD-hh-mm_sub1_run1_my_exp_log.tsv
+│   ├── YYYY-MM-DD-hh-mm_sub01_run01_my-exp_log.tsv
-│   ├── YYYY-MM-DD-hh-mm_sub1_run1_my_exp.mat
+│   ├── YYYY-MM-DD-hh-mm_sub01_run01_my-exp.mat
-│   ├── YYYY-MM-DD-hh-mm_sub1_run2_my_exp_log.tsv
+│   ├── YYYY-MM-DD-hh-mm_sub01_run02_my-exp_log.tsv
-│   ├── YYYY-MM-DD-hh-mm_sub1_run2_my_exp.mat
+│   ├── YYYY-MM-DD-hh-mm_sub01_run02_my-exp.mat
 │   ├── ... other runs here
-│   └── trial-list-sub-1.tsv
+│   └── YYYY-MM-DD-hh-mm_sub-01_trial-list.tsv
-└── sub-2
+└── sub-02
     └── ...
 ````

 In this output are the following files:

 - **log files** are created for each run (i.e. each time you run the script).
 They contain information about every event in the script, including screen flips, key presses, errors, etc. They are meant to keep track of everything.
-By default, they are named *time tag*-*subject number*-*run number*-*experiment name*-*log*.
+By default, they are named *time tag*-*subject number*-*run number*-*experiment name*-*log***.tsv**.
-- **`.mat` files** are created for each run and contain every variable created by MatLab during the run, including the `params` and `in` structures, `runTrials` list, etc.
+- **`.mat` files** are created for each run and contain every variable created by MatLab during the run, including the `params` and `in` structures, `runTrials` list, etc. By default, they are named *time tag*-*subject number*-*run number*-*experiment name***.mat**.
 - **trial list** files are created _once_ per participant (at the beginning of the first run).
 They contain a full list of the trials to run across the experiment, divided into runs.
 Any additional variable that you added to your list of stimuli will appear in that table as well (see [How to write your list of stimuli](#how-to-write-your-list-of-stimuli)).
 Participant responses, as well as stimulus ideal and actual onset times, will also be written in that document.
+These latter bits of information can also be found in the *.mat* files, and are just double written here for practicality.

 ### Trouble shooting notes